Aquatic pest plants & fish

 • decrease native fish populations.

 In Queensland, it is illegal to release noxious or non-native fish into our natural waterways.
-To learn more visit Biosecurity Queensland.
+To learn more visit Queensland Government's Biosecurity webpage.

 How can we prevent problems?